What is Kansa Bronze? And Why You Should Choose It for Luxury Cookware

 Kansa is a distinguished type of bronze, renowned for its higher-than-average tin content, elevating it to a symbol of timeless elegance and superior craftsmanship.
 It is essentially the same alloy as traditional bronze, composed of copper and tin, but refined to a precise ratio of 78:22—whereas the average copper-tin bronze ratio is 85:15.

-To craft Kansa, copper and tin are meticulously heated together at 400-700 degrees Celsius to form this premium bronze.
+To craft Kansa, copper and tin are heated together at 400-700 degrees Celsius to form this premium bronze.
 The molten metal is then shaped into ingots, which are remelted and poured into bespoke moulds to create designs of unparalleled refinement.

 Kansa and Luxury Cookware